 One place really had my attention.
-It was two church buildings, two different denominations sitting on the same property with the same parking lot, and a space separating the buildings of maybe 10 feet?
+It was two church buildings, with two different denominations sitting on the same property.
+They even shared the same parking lot, and a space was separating the buildings of maybe 10 feet?
 Craziness.
-I wondered if on Sunday morning they greet each other as they go into different buildings to worship the same Father.
-I wondered why when we visit churches they have so many empty seats but they can’t join up and have fellowship with the people next door and here in KY, it is really a hop and a skip to the next building.
-I think it’s because someone changed the rules.
+I wondered if on Sunday mornings they greet each other as they go into different structures to worship the same Father.
+I pondered why many churches have so many empty seats, but they can’t join up and have fellowship with the people next door, and here in KY, it is indeed a hop and a skip to the next building.

 Hashem commanded that the brazen, bronze altar, be placed right inside the courtyard.
-When you entered THE GATE to the tabernacle, boom, there it was!
-But not anymore.
+When you entered THE GATE to the tabernacle–boom, there it was!
+But, not anymore.

 The Hebrew root word for altar means to slay.
 The Latin word is “high.”
 An altar is a high place for sacrifice.
 This bronze altar was raised higher than all the surrounding furniture.
-Jesus/Yeshua was high and lifted up on the cross.
+Yeshua was high and lifted up on the cross.
 Now king Ahaz has moved him to the back.
 Consequently now when you walked in your eyes rested on the new altar–the pagan way of doing things.
 The bronze altar was the altar of repentance.
-Repentance has been moved to the back of the church and one man has been moved to the front of the church, king Ahaz.
+Repentance has been moved to the back of the church, and one man has been moved to the front of the church, king Ahaz.

 But what does Ahaz say?
 “But I will use the bronze altar for seeking guidance.”
 And Uriah the priest did just as King Ahaz had ordered.”
-2nd KINGS 16:16 NIV.
+(2nd KINGS 16:16 NIV).

 This is when we mix Babylon with Torah.
-We have a mixed up way of worship.
-We have a mingled– corrupt way instead of a Holy set apart way.
+We have a mixed-up way of worship.
+We have a mingled, corrupt way, instead of a Holy set apart way.

 “On the panels set in frames were lions, oxen, and angels.
 These were also on the frames.
-Above and below the lions and the cattle were engraved designs.”
-1KINGS 7:29 GWT.
+Above and below the lions and the cattle were engraved designs” (1 Kings 7:29 GWT).

 THE SEA HE REMOVED WAS FOR WASHING.

 “It was a handbreadth in thickness, and its rim was like the rim of a cup, like a lily blossom.
-It held three thousand baths.”
-2nd Chronicles 4:5 NIV.
+It held three thousand baths” (2nd Chronicles 4:5 NIV).

 “The king took the various articles from the Temple of God and broke them into pieces.
-He shut the doors of the LORD’s Temple so that no one could worship there, and he set up altars to pagan gods in every corner of Jerusalem.”
-2nd Chronicles 28:24 NLT.
+He shut the doors of the LORD’s Temple so that no one could worship there, and he set up altars to pagan gods in every corner of Jerusalem” (2nd Chronicles 28:24 NLT).

-Ahaz‘s name means “possessor or one who had.”
+Ahaz‘s name means ‘possessor or one who had.’

 He had it all but lost it all.
 Now for the good news.
-King Ahaz has a son and he is holy–righteous.
-His name is Hezekiah and his name means “God is my strength.”
+King Ahaz has a son, and he is holy–righteous.
+His name is Hezekiah, and his name means “God is my strength.”
 The Father will raise up a people who are strong in the Word and know their Father personally.
 They will move to the back and place His Son in the front.
 They, like Hezekiah, will tear down all the false worship that is left of the church of Ahaz.
 They will return to the ancient paths.
-They will replace the day of the sun to the Sabbath.
+They will replace the day of the sun with the Sabbath.
 They will replace Easter and Christmas with His Holy Feast days.
 They will no longer believe the lies of their fathers.

 “Woe be unto the pastors that destroy and scatter the sheep of My pasture! saith the Lord.
 Therefore thus saith the Lord God of Israel against the pastors that feed My people; Ye have scattered My flock, and driven them away, and have not visited them: behold, I will visit upon you the evil of your doings, saith the Lord.
 And I will gather the remnant of My flock out of all countries whither I have driven them, and will bring them again to their folds; and they shall be fruitful and increase.
 And I will set up shepherds over them which shall feed them: and they shall fear no more, nor be dismayed, neither shall they be lacking, saith the Lord.
-Behold, the days come saith the Lord, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth.”
-Jeremiah 23:1 – 5 KJB.
+Behold, the days come saith the Lord, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth” (Jeremiah 23:1 – 5 KJB).